sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/time-lock/index.md

 ---
 title: Time Lock
 version: 0.1.0
-description: Time locks in scryptTS
+description: Time locks in sCrypt
 ---

 We can write smart contracts that, whose method(s) can only be unlocked after a certain amount of time has passed.
 We leverage the [nLocktime](https://wiki.bitcoinsv.io/index.php/NLocktime_and_nSequence) field of Bitcoin transactions: